emberjs/data/guides/typescript/0-installation.md

 ### Using Types Packages

+> [!WARNING]
+> When consuming types in this way, you may sometimes
+> encounter a misalignment between the types and the actual API.
+These misalignments should be rare for 4.12.* => 5.4.*.
+Overall, even when these misalignments occur, we suspect there are fewer mistakes or issues with these types than in the DefinitelyTyped types.

 Every package in the project that ships types also publishes its types under a second package name.
 This enables older releases to consume these types instead of relying on the DefinitelyTyped project.